ukri-excalibur/excalibur-tests/README.md

         module avail  # should now show spack-installed applications depending on that mpi

     Add the `module use ...` command this to your `~/.bashrc`.

+# TODO:
+- add note:

+  > Note openmpi v4 is required to integrate properly with Slurm via pmix.
+UCX is recommended to make selection of IB/RoCE considerably simpler.

+  and remove from other readmes

+- add note re using `/hash` for openmpi version to avoid multiple builds.